 Five operators provide cellular mobile services.
 They operate on the GSM and CDMA standards.
 The two largest cellular communication providers – Beeline and Ucell – provide roaming with the United States.
 The national data transfer network is owned by the UZNET branch of Uztelecom.
 There are about 700 Internet service operators.
-The average speed of download in mobile internet is 11.78 Mbps and upload is 6.85 Mbps.
-Fixed broadband internet offers 28.52 Mbps download and 27.53 Mbps upload speed.
-Wi-Fi is available in most hotels and shopping malls in Tashkent and in large hotels in major tourist sites.
+The average speed of download in mobile internet is 13.78 Mbps and upload speed is 6.83 Mbps.
+Fixed broadband internet offers 40.16 Mbps download and 37.92 Mbps upload speed.
+Wi-Fi is available in most hotels in Tashkent and in large hotels in major tourist sites.

-Uzbekistan Airways (HY - https://www.uzairways.com/en) is the flag carrier of Uzbekistan.
+Uzbekistan Airways (HY) is the flag carrier of Uzbekistan.
 In addition to HY, Turkish Airlines, Korean Air, Asiana Airlines, Aeroflot and other airlines from former Soviet countries fly to Tashkent.
-HY links Tashkent with international destinations including London, Paris, New York, Frankfurt, Istanbul, Moscow, Delhi, Tel Aviv, Seoul and Beijing.
+HY links Tashkent with international destinations including London, New York, Frankfurt, Istanbul, Moscow, Delhi, Tel Aviv, Seoul and Beijing.
 As part of a corporate transformation, HY cancelled unprofitable flights to Paris, Rome, Milan, Amritsar, Mumbai, Bangkok, Tokyo, Kuala Lumpur and Jakarta.
 Korean Air and Asiana provide service to Seoul; Turkish Airlines flies to Istanbul.
 HY and Aeroflot fly to a large number of CIS destinations.
 During the current pandemic, Uzbekistan may temporarily restrict or reduce flights with a country in case of a surge of COVID cases in that country and introduce a two-week quarantine requirement for travelers from that country.
-HY was a long-time monopolist on all domestic flights, but Humo Airlines has recently been created as a competitor.
+HY was a long-time monopolist on all domestic flights, but QanotSharq has recently emerged as a competitor.
 The domestic Silk Avia air carrier is scheduled to begin offering flights by October 2022.

-Road travel is a widely used option due to relatively well developed networks and a large number of privately owned automobiles.
+Road travel is a widely used option due to relatively well-developed networks and a large number of privately owned automobiles.
 Tour companies use Chinese and used European buses.
-Tashkent has Central Asia’s first subway system, with three lines connecting different parts of the city.
+Tashkent has Central Asia’s first subway system, with four lines connecting different parts of the city.

 The official language of Uzbekistan is Uzbek.
 Although Russian is still commonly used, business and public sector officials can increasingly speak English.
 Interpreters are broadly available and vary in skill and experience.